takashi-ishio/NCDSearch/README.md

 Each line of an output represents a similar source code fragment detected by the tool.
   * The first column is the file name including the code fragment.
   * The second and third columns indicate the lines of the first and last tokens of the fragment.
     * You may specify `-pos` option to extract char positions in the lines.
-In the case, it reports
   * The last column indicates the normalized compression distance between the query and the code fragment.
 Since it is a distance, more similar code fragments have smaller values.

 According to the report, you may find a similar line of code in a file.
 For example: